 A God Am I: Ivo was upset that Gozer was beaten not once, but twice.
 So he decided he would take the energy he was originally going to give to Gozer and empower himself with it.
 He goes into it with the big speeches and everything.

-Misanthrope Supreme: He deeply hates all human being, considering'em vermins and "too sick to survive".
+Misanthrope Supreme: He deeply hates all human beings, considering them vermins and "too sick to survive."

 Spider Witch (Erin Gray)

 All Webbed Up: Kind of goes without saying.
 Her entire realm is covered in spider webs and hanging human bodies.